ankihg/duplicates-removal/README.md

 I move through each element of the linked list until a node with no next property is reached.
 Instead of handling the `currentNode` on the iteration, I handle `currentNode.next` for easy removals.
 Since the initial  `currentNode` is a pointer to the first input address, this approach will not skip the first input element.

 The `currentNode.next.value` is looked up in the `found` hash in constant time.
-If is is found, `currentNode.next` is removed from the linked list in constant time by setting `currentNode.next = currentNode.next.next`.
+If it is found, `currentNode.next` is removed from the linked list in constant time by setting `currentNode.next = currentNode.next.next`.

 Else, if the `currentNode.next.value` wasn't found, it is marked on the `found` object and the `currentNode` is set to `currentNode.next` for the next iteration.